JWX69/The-Brushwoods/BrushwoodsVault/Brushwoods/Mobs/Woodland Sprite.md

 Helping and Trading: Woodland Sprites should not be harmed or killed for loot.
 Instead, players are encouraged to help them or engage in friendly trades.
 Assisting a lost or distressed Woodland Sprite, such as guiding them back to their choir or fulfilling a specific request, can result in rewards or unique items being bestowed upon the player as a token of gratitude.

+The sprites grow their young in top of head and then plant on tree branch when mature enough.
+When the egg/baby is grown enough it snaps off of the tree explaining why the top of their heads resemble a broken branch.

 Woodland Sprite

 ![[sprite.png]]